chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-aquisition-ai-explained.md

 We have discussed the history of computers themselves and their architecture.
 We have inspected how Intel and AMD's x86 chips are getting irrelevant.
 Rise of smartphones lead to proliferation of ARM processors.
 We observed the business model of ARM and how it doesn't actually manufacture the chips.
 We also showed why ARM is the future of computers.

 We have also discussed why Nvidia's ARM acquisition is likely to be a disaster.
 This acquisition will cement Nvidia's position as a monopoly not only for AI, but also for computing in general.
-Since compute is important for AI's progress and monopolies don't perform, AI's progress may be hindered and cause another wave of pessimism of AI that is called AI winter.
+Since compute is important for AI's progress and monopolies don't perform, AI's progress may be hindered.
 We have ended the discussion with what we could do about the whole situation.